zer0cache/matic-docs/docs/develop/wallets/torus.md

 ## CustomAuth Integration

-If you are looking to control your own UX, from login to every interaction, then CustomAuth is the integration for you.
-You can integrate via one of our SDKs depending on the platform(s) you are building on.
+If you are looking to control your own UX, from login to every interaction, then you can use CustomAuth.
+You can integrate via one of their SDKs depending on the platform(s) you are building on.
 For more info, please visit [Torus CustomAuth integration](https://docs.tor.us/customauth/get-started).